 Riad Kniza Marrakech

 From the food to the staff, to the entertainment the vibe at Riad Kniza is one that will enchant any visitor.
 Riad Kniza is located in the heart of the old Marrakech medina and dates all the way back to the 18th century.
 Rooms are spacious and built from traditional artisan materials.
 Marrakech is the entrance into Morocco for many people and a stay at Riad Kniza will give you a glimpse into the old beauty of the country.
-Staying here will definitely answer your question what is a riad.
+Staying here will definitely answer your question of what is a riad.

 Once you walk through these doors you can forget about the loud noises, smell, and chaotic streets of Marrakech.
 Pure relaxing and bliss is awaiting you at this jaw-dropping riad fit for a king.
 The food here is consistently reported as excellent and spa services are also available.
 Each room here comes with a personal little garden and balcony with a roof top pool on top overlooking Marrakech.

-Best Riads in Essaouira
+Best Riad in Essaouira

 Once finished all guest will be shown to their rooms which feature beautiful bathrooms with oversized showers and comfortable bed.
 Riad Chbanate even features its own hammam where guest can relax.
 If you haven’t tried a traditional hammam yet this is a must for a rejuvenating feeling body.

 Best Riads in Fes

 Look no further than Karawan Riad for the crown jewel of Fes.
 Each room here is tastefully decorated with gold and brown trim.
 The food here is an eccentric mix of Moroccan and international cuisine accompanied with great service.

 Le Jardin Des Biehn

 Here you’ll find many things to do like relax in the hammam, read a book at the Fez Cafe or learn the art of Moroccan cuisine with a cooking course.
 The rooms here vary in size and design so you’ll be able to get just what you want!

-- Travel Insurance: We never travel without travel insurance with World Nomads.
+We never travel without travel insurance with World Nomads.
 World Nomads offers incredible flexible and great plans!